 Clos du Val has a blended red called The Three Graces that is a nice introductory red wine.

 If you like a merlot, try Frog’s Leap (a long-time fave vineyard of mine, their chardonnay is excellent too!

 If you want to try a nice cabernet, I like DECOY Vineyards.
 And if there’s a special occasion, check out the Italian section of your local wine store and find a Brunello di Montalcino.

 While I offered my “rule of 3’s” in the charcuterie video at the top of this blog, I also want to call out a couple of favorite cheeses I always like to include when I entertain.

 Sartori makes a BellaVitano cheese that I just adore.
 It’s a harder cheese with a nutty yet slightly sweet flavor.
-But they take this cheese to the next level with hints of Raspberry or Chardonnay or their top of the line, Gold.
+But they take this cheese to the next level with hints of Raspberry or Chardonnay or their top of line, Gold.